 Seismology

-Research in the seismology group focuses on the study of the information contained in seismic signals recorded in seismically calm times in the absence of earthquakes.
+Research in the seismology group focuses on studying the information contained in seismic signals recorded in seismically calm times in the absence of earthquakes.
 Typically, these signals, which account for over 90% of seismic recordings worldwide, are discarded as "noise."
 It turns out, however, that this noise is made up of seismic waves that carry the imprint of the sources that produced them and the material they passed through.